Marc Cooper: Huffington Post

+Academia

+After teaching for five years as an adjunct professor, Cooper was made a full-time member of the journalism faculty at the USC Annenberg School for Communication for the academic year 2006–2007.
+He was also promoted to the position of associate director of Annenberg's Institute for Justice and Journalism.

+In late 2008, Cooper was named director of Annenberg Digital News and its online publication "Neon Tommy".
+He also coordinates the USC Annenberg News21 fellowship, which is part of a national Carnegie-Knight initiative for developing innovative journalism.
+In 2010, Cooper was promoted to Associate Professor of Professional Practice.

-Controversial views
+Political views

 Although Cooper espouses many traditional leftist positions, he also criticizes some of his fellow leftists for what he says is a kneejerk and irrational tendency to support "unworthy" and marginal causes.
 He ruffled many ideological allies by his criticism of Mumia Abu-Jamal, whom he famously dismissed as "a bad choice for poster-boy of the anti-death penalty movement."
 Cooper also disparaged Ward Churchill, calling him a "guaranteed loser" who was "an irrelevant and clearly deranged loner on the edge of the looniest left."

 Cooper was vocal in his opposition to the 2003 invasion of Iraq and the subsequent occupation, but he has been scathingly critical of other leftist opponents to the war, such as Canadian journalist Naomi Klein, who he lambasted as a "friend" and "apologist" for prominent Iraqi Shiite Islamist Muqtada al-Sadr in response to a piece she wrote for the September 13, 2004 edition of The Nation.

 Cooper has also been harshly critical of Venezuelan president Hugo Chávez, whom he regards as a "thug," and very supportive of the Ukrainian Orange Revolution in 2004.

 Cooper has criticized the liberal position on gun control, and has written that he is "tired of and deeply annoyed by affluent liberals--living in 6,000-square-foot houses with heated swimming pools, who use a 400-horsepower SUV to drive their kids two blocks to school, with a family carbon footprint that of a small battleship".

 Over the past few years Cooper has sharply criticized the Cuban government for its crackdown on internal dissidents—some of whom have been handed stiff sentences for receiving funds and instructions from the United States.
 Cooper has helped write and circulate international letters of protest defending the locked-up dissidents.

 He has described his current political position as "contrarian" and declares himself "agnostic" on grand ideological schemes.

-Publications
+Recognition

+Cooper's work has won awards from the Society of Professional Journalists, the PEN American Center, Project Censored, the Armstrong Memorial Foundation, the Sidney Hillman Foundation, the Greater Los Angeles Press Club, the California Associated Press, the California Newspaper Publishers Association, and the Best in the West.